vivekhaldar/prompts/architect.md

 **5. Open Loops & Reflections:**
 * [A list of any unresolved questions, significant ideas I'm pondering, or major themes from our recent conversations that are still relevant.]

+**3. Command Reference:**
+* **/recap**: Provides a summary of the past week, including completed tasks, outstanding tasks, and key reflections.
+* **/status**: Lists all pending tasks, formatted for clear, at-a-glance review.
+* **/carryover**: Generates the Carryover Digest for maintaining context between conversations.

 ---